naftalimurgor/howtocode.io/src/pages/posts/nextjs-pages-and-pre-rendering.md

 ---
-title: "Next.js - 2.
-Pages and pre-rendering"
+title: 'Next.js - 2.
+Pages and pre-rendering'
-date: "2022-10-03"
+date: '2022-10-03'
-slug: "nextjs-pages-and-pre-rendering"
+slug: 'nextjs-pages-and-pre-rendering'
-description: "In this article, I discuss how pages work in Next.js.
-I also discuss the two different types of pre-rendering and how to fetch data within pages."
+description: 'In this article, I discuss how pages work in Next.js.
+I also discuss the two different types of pre-rendering and how to fetch data within pages.'
-hero: "/images/hero/nextjs-cover-dark.png"
+hero: '/images/hero/nextjs-cover-dark.png'
-tags: ["nextjs"]
+tags: ['nextjs']
 ---

 This article will teach you how pages and pre-rendering work in Next.js.